-5-Year PHA Plan U.S. Department of Housing and Urban Development Office of Public and Indian Housing OMB No. 2577-0226 Expires: 02/29/2016 (for All PHAs) urness.
-The 5 Year and Annual PHA Plans provide a ready source for interested parties to locate basic PHA policies, rules, and requirements
+5-Year PHA Plan (for All PHAs)

+U.S. Department of Housing and Urban Development Office of Public and Indian Housing

+OMB No. 2577-0226 Expires: 02/29/2016

 Purpose.
 The 5-Year and Annual PHA Plans provide a ready source for interested parties to locate basic PHA policies, rules, and requirements concerning the PHA's operations, programs, and services, and informs HUD, families served by the PHA, and members of the public of the PHA's mission, goals and objectives for serving the needs of low- income, very low- income, and extremely low- income families